-Proposed projects, which support compliance with the 2015 adopted Trash Provisions, are eligible for Project X funding provided the funds would do not replace established and programmed funds and the funds are not applied to any mandated project design features or required mitigation measures.
+Proposed projects, which support compliance with the 2015 adopted Trash Provisions, are eligible for Project X funding provided the funds do not replace established and programmed funds and the funds are not applied to any mandated project design features or required mitigation measures.

 The eligibility of the project and its components will be determined during the evaluation process.
-Contact Alfonso Hernandez at (714) 560-5363, or AHernandez@octa.net with questions.
+Contact Alfonso Hernandez Alison Army at (714) 560-53635537, or AHernandez@octa.net aarmy@octa.net with questions.